AkshathRaghav/tinyspeech/README.md

 Run `python -m torch.utils.bottleneck train.py --config <your_config_yaml>` to evaluate efficiency.

 Attention condensers are designed to replace or reduce the need for traditional convolutional layers, which are typically resource-intensive.
 The idea is to leverage a self-contained self-attention mechanism that can effectively capture and model both local and cross-channel activation relationships within the input data.

+We're dealing with only quantization-aware training for the TinySpeech-Z and TinySpeech-M variants for now, considering their smaller size.
+In Quantization Aware Training (QAT), the model weights should not be fully converted to 4 bits throughout the entire training process.
+Instead, the weights should remain in their higher precision format (typically fp32) during training, but simulated as lower precision (e.g., 4 bits) during the forward and backward passes.
+This approach allows for the benefits of quantization while still leveraging the precision of higher bit-widths for weight updates.

 # Acknowledgements